Court Decides Brother and Sister are “Former Household Members” for Purposes of New Jersey Domestic Violence Law

 The court found a pattern of abusive conduct which began when the siblings still lived under the same roof and continued on to the present.
 Each of the factors in the test above argued in favor of establishing the court’s authority to issue a domestic violence restraining order.

 The sister also argued that her conduct did not count as domestic violence.
 However, the court decided there was substantial evidence that the sister committed acts of domestic violence and that a restraining order was needed to protect the brother and his family from further abuse in the future.
 These acts included making false reports to the Division of Youth and Family Services, vandalizing cars, threatening the brother’s children and shouting obscenities at them, sending threatening texts, soliciting someone to assault the brother, getting somebody to falsely tell the brother’s wife that he had impregnated another woman, and much more.

 The courts apply the PDVA very liberally to stop domestic violence.
 Still, before a final restraining order can be imposed, the accused has a right to challenge the order in court and be represented by legal counsel at that hearing.
 Whether you are seeking or challenging a domestic violence restraining order, having strong and effective legal representation can be critical.
-In northeastern New Jersey, contact Herbert & Weiss, LLP for a free consultation with an experienced and dedicated family law attorney.
+In northeastern New Jersey, contact Herbert & Weiss, LLP for a consultation with an experienced and dedicated family law attorney.